by Stanley McChrystal, Jeff Eggers, Jason Mangone, and Harry Begg

 The moniker of “zealot” implies the erasure of conventional boundaries of behavior, where anything is justified in support of a goal.
 Leaders who inspire others to seemingly irrational commitment are a special breed, ones who can generate hurricanelike winds of disruption and change.
 For as long as it lasts, it can be hugely effective: zealous leaders have a magnetizing effect.
 They’re able to push followers beyond normal frontiers of reasonableness.
 Occasionally, that fervor is used for moral ends.
 Often, and devastatingly, it’s not.

 As many readers of this journal know, Zarqawi’s time in Swaqa prison in the 1990s was one of self-actualization.
-It’s where he came into his own as a leader, eventually propelling him to leadership of al-Qaeda in Iraq.
+It’s where he came into his own as a leader, eventually propelling him to the leadership of al-Qaeda in Iraq.
 Even after his death, he’s become a mythic figure used to animate ISIS.
 The in-your-face, on-the-ground Zarqawi has, to many fighters, achieved a status that even figures like Usama bin Laden could not.

 A little over two hundred years prior to Zarqawi’s ascent to power in Iraq, France too stood on the brink.
 With blood and foment, another zealot emerged to focus minds.
 For much of the French Revolution, armed civilians and rebel groups tussled with royalist forces for control of Paris’ streets.
 It’s strange to think it today, but eighteenth-century France was not so different from the lawlessness of Iraq in the early 2000s.

-Yet the zealots who have come to symbolize each environment held unique leadership positions, and optimized themselves uniquely to them.
+Yet the zealots who have come to symbolize each environment held unique leadership positions and optimized themselves uniquely to them.
 The man now synonymous with leading the young republic through this period—Maximilien Robespierre—would never have been caught among the armed mobs of Paris.

 Unlike Zarqawi at the bloody peaks of Iraq’s civil war, Robespierre was not a frontline leader to be found rallying the troops in war-torn areas.
 In fact, the night France’s monarchy fell—perhaps the most pivotal moment of the entire Revolution—the young lawyer from the northern town of Arras spent the day writing and talking.
-Most of his adolescent and curtailed adult life, Robespierre was locked up in his bedroom with little more than his thoughts and bundles of paperwork as company.
+For most of his adolescent and curtailed adult life, Robespierre was locked up in his bedroom with little more than his thoughts and bundles of paperwork as company.
 France’s de facto revolutionary leader was a wordsmith more than he was a fighter.

 Zealots aren’t just bloodied and anarchic: their causes can be meaningful and even noble.
 Like AMZ, Robespierre had a fanatical commitment to the cause he fought for—the ascent of a utopian and virtuous French Republic.
 That society, Robespierre hoped, would replace the corrupted monarchy that the country had long been suffering under.
 And expectedly, he failed.
 Like AMZ in Iraq, he left a tumultuous country behind in shock and chaos.